 4 principles to design your dream Japanese kitchen

-If someone asks you to think of Japan, before the bustling cities, state of the art technology and the tranquil mountains, which the country is synonymous with, we think the first thing most of us would start to think of is the incredible food.
+If someone asks you to think of Japan, before the bustling cities, state of the art technology and the tranquil mountains, we imagine the first thing most of us would start to think of is the incredible food.
 From cleansing miso soups, and delicate sashimi to oh-so enticing tempura dishes.
 Japanese food has a reputation for being pared back, considered and visually stunning.
 So, it’s no surprise then that the very same could be said for the kitchens where these delights are prepared.

 Historically, Japanese culture has had a profound influence on Western art and design ever since trade between the UK and Japan opened up in the 1850s, and ultimately became one of the key influencers of the Bauhaus and modernist schools of design.
 All this means that even a fairly traditional Japanese kitchen, seems sleek and modern.
 Japanese kitchen design isn’t just beautiful, it’s practical, even for very small spaces.
 So, if you think you’d like to add some Japanese flair to your kitchen here’s a few guiding principles to help you on your way.